AbirHossainDUPHY98/CodePractice/README.md

 ## For anyone who wants to look into the codes:

 You may find loads and loads of comments written in an informal fashion.
-Those were supposed to be notes for me,
+Those were supposed to be notes for me.
 I took notes on anything and everything I thought would help me to learn and understand these.

 So if you do not mind the informal language- you may also find some notes helpful( If you are also on a similar learning path)....